 When is the best time to visit Hoi-An?

 Hoi-An is a very tropical province, meaning it’s warm all year round, but it has two main seasons: a wet season and a dry season.
 The warmest months for Hoi An are June and July, and the coldest months are December and January.
 The rainy season in Hoi An is from September until January.

 Even though Hoi-An is popular amongst tourists all year round, the best time to visit will be from February until May, because it’s between the coldest and the hottest months.

-➔Tip: Remember these temperatures only apply to Hoi-An province.
-Vietnam is one of the longest stretching countries so temperatures can differ drastically from one province to the next.
+➔Tip: Remember that these temperatures only apply to Hoi An province.
+Vietnam is one of the longest-stretching countries, so temperatures can differ drastically from one province to the next.

 How many days in Hoi An is enough?

-We would recommend that you spend between 3 to 5 days in Hoi An.
-The town is small but there is so much to see and do.
+We would recommend that you spend between 3 and 5 days in Hoi An.
+The town is small, but there is so much to see and do.